 Plants need sun, water, soil, nutrients and space to grow, but the amount of those needed varies between species.
 If you’re looking to start a small vegetable patch or grow tomatoes, you’ll need a spot with lots of direct sunlight.
 But don’t worry if you don’t get much sunlight – there are plenty of plants (such a strawberries) which prefer the shade.

 You’ll also need to check your soil type as different plants thrive in different kinds of soil.
-Find out what kind of soil you have here.
+Find out what kind of soil you have on the Gardener’s World Magazine website.

 Next up, do you want to purchase your plants as seeds or as a starter plant?
 Seeds are cheaper and lots of vegetables and flowers are easy to grow from seeds.
 That said, a small starter plant could be simpler if that species is difficult to grow from a seed, plus it will look more appealing sooner.

-If you’re keen to create an insect-friendly garden, we have plenty of tips here.
+If you’re keen to create an insect-friendly garden, we have plenty of tips on our Homeowner Advice Centre.

 Get the tools you need